mcombeau/monosplash.vim/README.md

 let g:monosplash_color = 'magenta'
 let g:monosplash_color = 'cyan'

-" Enable/disable setting the splash color using a hash of the current working directory. let g:monosplash_auto_cwd_color = 0 " disable let g:monosplash_auto_cwd_color = 1 " enable (default)
+" Enable/disable setting the splash color using a hash of the current working directory " {This option is overridden if a global splash color is set) let g:monosplash_auto_cwd_color = 0 " disable let g:monosplash_auto_cwd_color = 1 " enable (default)